Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

-To select an image file or generated image from the UV/Image Editor, click on the small arrow selector button to the left of the name and pick an existing image (e.g. loaded in the UV editor or elsewhere) or click on *LOAD NEW* to select a file from your hard disk via a file-browser.
+To select an image file or generated image from the UV/Image Editor, click on the small arrow selector button to the left of the name and pick an existing image (e.g. loaded in the UV editor or elsewhere) or click on *load new* to select a file from your hard disk via a file-browser.
 These images can be e.g. previously rendered images, matte paintings, a picture of your cat, whatever.
 Blender really doesn't care.